pettersand/builder/devlog.md

 ## 11/11-23

 Continuing the UI overhaul.
 Aiming to set more clearly defined coloring rules, refactoring code, and reworking the options rendering to affect states properly.
+I ended up reworking the structure for building a template and program, organizing it in a cleaner way.
+Separated Simple programs from Advanced programs, removed intermediate - will allow advanced program builder to be highly customizable.

 ### Created:

 1. builderStore.ts
+2. FileOptions.svelte
+3. SimpleProgramOptions.svelte

 ### Reworked:

-Sub Options handling, Moved Builder Options handling,
+Sub Options handling, Moved Builder Options handling, simplified builder process

+### Next Session:

+- Finish Simple program template case
+- Work on saving templates, browsing, etc